FAST U.S. SHIPPING & EASY RETURNS

 • Ensure locking cover & height adjustment locks are on the same side!

-• Fasten the two panels together using the four flathead screws found in the panel packaging.
+• Fasten the two panels together using the four screws.

 Step 2 Loosen Height Adjustment Locks